Ads keep this website free for you.

 The prescribed interest rates for calculating taxable benefits from low-interest and interest-free loans to employees and shareholders are set quarterly, and can be found in our table of prescribed interest rates.
 For these types of loans, the interest rate changes when the prescribed rate changes, unlike prescribed rate loans to spouses and children, which always use the rate in effect at the start of the loan.

 The prescribed rate for a quarter is based on the average yields for 3-month treasury bills sold at auction for the month that is 3 months prior to the start of the quarter.
-Thus, the rate for Q1 2024 starting January 1, 2024 is based on the average yields in October 2023.
+Thus, the rate for Q3 2024 starting July 1, 2024 is based on the average yields in April 2024.

 Deemed Benefit From Shareholder Loan Not Repaid